Department of Electrical and Computer Engineering

 Integrated Bachelor of Science/Master of Science Program

 The integrated B.S./M.S.
-(Bachelor of Science and Master of Science) program administered by the Department of Electrical and Computer Engineering is designed to make possible for highly motivated and qualified B.S. students to obtain both an undergraduate degree and an advanced degree within an accelerated timeline.
-Through this program, motivated B.S. students can start working with the faculty advisors on research projects as early as in their senior year.
+(Bachelor of Science and Master of Science) program administered by the Department of Electrical and Computer Engineering is designed to make it possible for highly motivated and qualified B.S. students to obtain both an undergraduate degree and an advanced degree within an accelerated timeline.
+Through this program, motivated B.S. students can start working with their faculty advisors on research projects as early as in their senior year.

 Program Admission Requirements